CATHY RICHARDSON Bio

 In a brief conversation with Ms. Slick moments before the band launched into the Jefferson Airplane classic Somebody to Love, Richardson recalls, "Grace leaned in and said to me, 'You know this song, right?'
 I laughed and said, 'Yes, I do and I'm going to sing the shit out of it for you!'"

-The entire award ceremony and concert was filmed and will premiere October 14 on a special 90-minute episode of Great Performances on PBS.
+The entire award ceremony and concert was filmed and premiered October 14, 2016 on a special 90-minute episode of Great Performances on PBS.

 Although Jefferson Starship keeps an active touring schedule, Richardson still finds the time to play local shows- solo, with her own band and her latest Chicago-based project, the rootsy, bluesey jamband Nelson Street Revival.